rahulkadamid/AWS-MakeAPizza/README.md

 ## Goal
 * The goal is to build a scalable web application which uses complete Stack of AWS services like EC2, S3, DynamoDB, RDS, ElastiCache etc. with load balancing and auto-scaling features.
-* This web application enables users to create pizzas using various ingredients and view pizzas creted by others.
+* This web application enables users to create pizzas using various ingredients and view pizzas created by others.

 ## System Design